CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 * We've trained a Machine Learning model using Scikit-Learn inside our Jupyter Notebook (running in a Data Science VM on Azure)
 * We achieved `92%` accuracy (not very good for this data set)
-* Azure ML knows about our experiment and our initial run
+* Azure ML knows about our experiment and our initial run and results
 * Azure ML has the output files of our trained model in Blob storage
 * We have registered our initial model as a Azure ML Model in our Workspace